Have Questions?

 315-564-5506

 Arbor House Supportive Living Program has long been dedicated to assisting its clients recovery after a period of drug and alcohol addiction.
-It has been doing this within Hannibal, NY. and in the surrounding communities for quite some time.
+It has been doing this within Hannibal, New York and in the surrounding communities for quite some time.
 Arbor House Supportive Living Program offers services like cognitive/behavior therapy, activity therapy, group therapy, individual psychotherapy, rational emotive behavioral therapy, dual diagnosis drug rehab - all of which represent their treatment philosophy.
 Arbor House Supportive Living Program believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it offers several programs, like active duty military, transgender or (LGBT) clients, substance abuse education, persons who have experienced sexual abuse, domestic violence, aftercare/continuing care - among other services listed in the following sections.

 In the same way, Arbor House Supportive Living Program offers short term rehabs, long term drug and alcohol rehab programs, outpatient individual counseling, inpatient drug treatment, detoxification centers and others.
 Arbor House Supportive Living Program has relapse prevention programs that are useful in helping clients after they check out of rehab.
 This drug and alcohol rehab center also uses treatment methods that can help you achieve lasting sobriety.